locnnil/workshop/docs/reference/workshop-definition.rst

    * - :samp:`plugs`
      - object
-     - Defines plug bindings;
+     - Lists plug bindings or additional plug definitions under the SDK.
-       each entry must be named after a plug in this SDK and contain a single :samp:`bind` key.

-       In turn, :samp:`bind` must be a string that references a plug of the same interface in a different SDK using the :samp:`<SDK>/<PLUG>` format.
+       - A plug binding must name an existing plug in the SDK and set a single :samp:`bind` attribute that references a plug of the same interface in a different SDK using the :samp:`<SDK>/<PLUG>` format.

+       - A plug definition must specify the :samp:`interface` and the relevant attributes.
+         The only interface with additional attributes is :samp:`mount`;
+         it requires the :samp:`workshop-target` property
+         to specify a path inside the workshop to be used as the plug's target directory.

    * - :samp:`slots`
      - object
      - Defines additional slots under the SDK;
-       each entry must specify the interface type and the relevant attributes.
+       each entry must specify the :samp:`interface`
+       and the relevant attributes.

        The only interface with additional attributes is :samp:`mount`;
        it requires the :samp:`workshop-source` property
-       to specify a relative path within the project directory to be used as the slot's source directory.
+       to specify a path inside the workshop to be used as the slot's source directory;

-Any entry in :samp:`connections` must include a :samp:`plug` and a :samp:`slot` from the SDKs listed under :samp:`sdks`
-(the system SDK is always implicitly included).
-Both must be strings that reference a plug and a slot with the same interface in different SDKs, using the :samp:`<SDK>/<PLUG>` format.
+       :file:`/project` or :envvar:`$SDK` paths can be used.

 JSON Schema